 This mammoth 4 days in Moscow itinerary (and city guide in general) must be the first time I’ve ever started writing up a blog post the second I get home.
 Having spent an incredible 2 weeks in Russia and absolutely LOVING it, I’m now ready to convince everyone I know that they have to go there, especially to Moscow.
 I’m typing really quickly because I want to get the words out and start sharing my recommendations on what I think must be my new favourite destination.
 That’s high praise, BTW.

 I actually spent a whole week in Moscow but only had a solid 4 days of full-on itinerary blocked in.
 The rest of the time, we winged it and found extra things as we went.
 So although you could cram all of this into 4 days and whiz through the absolute best things to do in Moscow using it, you could also spread it out over longer.
 Moscow is HUGE so involves a lot of walking and you might want a few ‘rest days’.
 I’m also writing up a whopping guide to travel in Russia generally – it’s going to feature everything from how to get a Russian visa, to general food and drink tips, to safety stuff.
 So I’ll link that here when it’s done too.
+Also note that I went to St Petersburg after Moscow, if you want to find out about that.

 Anyway, enough waffle from me.
 I’ve got so many personal recommendations on what to do, see and eat in the incredible Russian capital.
 Onto the 4 days in Moscow itinerary and city guide…